baijuka/MS1-Project/README.md

 -	Home page:– Logo, navbar, header and footer.
 -	Services Page:- Embedded with various services provided, price and time taken to complete the job
 -   Review Page:- User feedback received added in this section
--	Contact Us Page:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
-Als has given the contact telephone and address of the business.
+-	Contact Page:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
+Als has given the contact telephone number and address of the business.

 ### Features Left to Impelement